daniel-grimm/reference-material/certifications/Azure.md

 1. Time or Money Commitment: This is a cheaper, and less involved exam that can be passed relatively easily and cheaply if you are looking for a quick turnaround that doesn't impact your wallet.

 ### Which should I take?
 The Azure Administrator, or the Azure Developer?
 You should take the Azure Administrator because the subjects in the exam will be encountered by every cloud developer.
-Azure Resource offerings, identity, governance, and permissions are all topics with which every cloud developer should be familiar.
+Azure Resource offerings, identity, governance, and permissions are all topics with which every Azure cloud developer should be familiar.

 The Azure Developer exam has an emphasis on niche, Azure specific tooling that you may not encounter at all in cloud development.

+### What other exams have you taken?
+I've taken the AZ-400 Azure DevOps Engineer expert.
+This exam is not one I highly recommend because the majority of content is learned by taking the other exams.
+The content that is new, is software recommended by Microsoft and not necessarily the solutions you will use on your project.